Vic Elford: Career

-During the 1972 24 Hours of Le Mans, when he saw a burning Ferrari Daytona in front of him, Elford stopped in mid-race to save the driver.
-When opening the door, Elford found an empty cockpit, as the driver already had escaped.
+During the 1972 24 Hours of Le Mans, when he saw a burning Ferrari Daytona in front of him, Elford stopped mid-race to save the driver.
+When opening the door, Elford found an empty cockpit, as the driver had already escaped.
 Elford then noticed the wreck of a Lola among the trees, with Jo Bonnier having been killed.
 Cameras caught the act and Elford was named Chevalier of the National Order of Merit by French President Georges Pompidou.

-A Targa Florio, Sebring and Daytona winner, his favourite track was nonetheless the Nürburgring despite the disappointing results in his three F1 attempts there, of which the first two ended in lap 1 accidents.
-His two last GPs were at the Nürburgring.
+A Targa Florio, Sebring, and Daytona winner, his favourite track was nonetheless the Nürburgring despite the disappointing results in his three F1 attempts there, of which the first two ended in lap 1 accidents.
+His last two GPs were at the Nürburgring.
 In addition to the 1000 km, Elford won some 500 km races there, winning a total of 6 major races.
 Only Rudolf Caracciola and Stirling Moss beat that record.

-Elford lap records included: Targa Florio, Nürburgring, Daytona, Sebring, Norisring, Monza, Buenos Aires, Road Atlanta, Laguna Seca, Riverside and Le Mans.
+Elford's lap records included: Targa Florio, Nürburgring, Daytona, Sebring, Norisring, Monza, Buenos Aires, Road Atlanta, Laguna Seca, Riverside and Le Mans.

 On 4 February 1967 at Lydden Circuit, he won the first ever Rallycross event.
-Later that year he won the 84 Hour "Marathon de la Route" event at the Nürburgring, on the full 28 km long combined versions that was rarely used since the 1930s.
-Fellow pilots Hans Herrmann and Jochen Neerpasch preferred "the rally driver" to steer the Porsche 911 through the 7 hours long, four consecutive night turns in rainy and foggy conditions.
+Later that year he won the 84 Hour "Marathon de la Route" event at the Nürburgring, on the full 28 km long combined version, which was rarely used after the 1930s.
+Fellow pilots Hans Herrmann and Jochen Neerpasch preferred the rally driver to steer the Porsche 911 through the 7 hours long, four consecutive night turns in rainy and foggy conditions.
 The winning car was fitted with a semi-automatic Sportomatic transmission, as was another Porsche 911S entered by the factory team.

 Although he raced five years for Porsche, Elford also raced for Ford, Triumph, Lancia, Alfa-Romeo, Ferrari, Chaparral, Shadow, Cooper, Lola, Chevron, and Subaru.
-He also drove McLaren in F1 & CanAm, Chevrolet in TransAm.
+He also drove for McLaren in F1 & CanAm Chevrolet in TransAm.

 Overseas, Elford was also racing in CanAm and the Daytona 500 of NASCAR.

 On 25 January 2015, Elford received the 2015 Phil Hill Award from Road Racing Drivers Club.
 It was presented to him by club president Bobby Rahal.

 Personal life

 After retiring, Elford lived in South Florida in the United States.
 Elford died on 13 March 2022, at the age of 86.
-At the time of his death he had been suffering from cancer for roughly a year.
+At the time of his death, he had been suffering from cancer for roughly a year.